 9. Was your online store safeguarded from emergencies?

-What do we mean by that, you ask?
+What do we mean by that?
 Did you protect your servers from crashing during high volume periods?
-Did you stock your inventory to keep up with projected sales for the 2019 holiday season?
+Did you stock your inventory to keep up with projected sales for this years' holiday season?
 Had you communicated with your shipping company beforehand to ensure they could fulfill the mass orders that you projected?
 It’s always important to have customer support reps to be ready to deal with issues related to online shopping (we suggest stocking more staff than usual to deal with increased purchasing volume).

 Consider this startling fact: According to the National Archives, 93% of companies filed for bankruptcy after 10 days of lost data centres.
 Why is this?
-Well, most companies don’t have a disaster data management plan, and that’s why we recommend that you make this a priority in Q1 of 2020.
+Well, most companies don’t have a disaster data management plan, and that’s why we recommend that you make this a priority before your sale.
 Backup your store or website via external hard drive or cloud storage.
 That way you have a copy in case your website and tools crash.

 10. Was the irresistible deal you created a success?
 Did you upsell your VIP package and clients?